CocoaNutsUIUC/HealthKit-Demo/README.md

         saveUserData()
     }
 ```
 - Say, if HealthKit does not have user's weight and height data, or that the user wants to update his or her information,   `weightTextFieldEdited` and `heightTextFieldEdited` will be called when the respective textField has been edited.
-And we want to update our varaibles to hold the user's new input values.
+And we want to update our variables to hold the user's new input values.
 - Naturally, we want to call our `saveUserData()` function when the save button is pressed.

 #### 5. Update `askForHealthKitAccess()`